phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 screenViewRootNode.pdomOrder = [...]; // decouple traversal order from rendering order
 this.addChild( screenViewRootNode );
 ```

+See `ParallelDOM.setPDOMOrder` for more advanced features of this setter if needed.

 If you need to augment `this.pdomOrder` in a subclass, read about the pitfalls
 in https://github.com/phetsims/scenery/issues/1308.